What Are Source Modes?

 Ecamm Live accommodates one audio input source at a time.
 For example, if you wanted to interview someone in person, and you plug in more than one USB mic, Ecamm Live will only allow you to select one of these mics at a time.

 If you need multiple external audio sources for your broadcast, use a hardware device that accepts more than one microphone in, like a mixer.
-If your device supports more than one channel of audio, Ecamm will treat all channels as a single mix audio input source.
+If your device supports more than one channel of audio, Ecamm will mix all input channels together.

 If you are using your Mac’s speakers during your broadcast, that may cause an echo if your mic picks up speaker audio.
 To prevent this, Ecamm Live has Echo Cancellation, which you can enable or disable in the Sound Levels window, or Options menu ➝ Echo Cancellation.
 Echo Cancellation listens for sounds produced by your speakers and removes it from your broadcast.
 It works remarkably well, most of the time.
 If your audience is reporting missing sound, try turning off this feature.
 If you are using headphones, echo cancellation is disabled automatically.